A Waking Nightmare For Women In Sport

-The gender debate rarely mentions the androgenisation of girls and the waking nightmare for women’s sport that history points to.
+The gender debate rarely mentions the androgenisation of girls and the waking nightmare for women in sport embedded in a book of Olympic history that shows us why male advantage has no place in female sport.
 Here are some of the issues the debate raises through a swimming perspective.

 Does Testosterone Really Give Caster Semenya an Edge on the Track?
 The question, used as a headline in the New York Times on May 1 this year, cuts to the chase in a furious debate destined to end in either the survival of women’s sport or the end of it.
 The answer the NYT came up with was: ‘probably, so medical experts say.
 But whether that means athletes like her should be barred from competitions is a fraught question”.